zeek/package-manager/doc/quickstart.rst

 :program:`bro` and :program:`broctl`:

-- To get command-line :program:`bro` to be aware of Bro scripts/plugins in a non-standard location, set the `bro_exe` config option and run:
+- To get command-line :program:`bro` to be aware of Bro scripts/plugins in a non-standard location, make sure the :program:`bro-config` script (that gets installed along with :program:`bro`) is in your :envvar:`PATH` and run:

   .. code-block:: console